Winter of 2010–11 in Europe: Ireland

 Ireland was first hit by the snow on the morning of 27 November 2010.
 The morning of Saturday, 27 November, saw Ireland freezing in what could be a rather costly cold snap as it emerged that the extreme weather earlier in 2010 had cost a colossal €297m in insurance payouts, due to the snow causing damage was also caused to homes and other buildings all over the country.
 The Irish Insurance Federation revealed there were 22,450 claims from the public, the vast majority of which involved snow or ice damage to people's homes.
 Road conditions in the Dublin area were made dangerous after freezing temperatures and snow led to icy surfaces and paths were made Icy by frost.
 A prolonged freeze disrupted businesses and schools as travel was made hazardous.
 The DART and the northern commuter and Maynooth commuter lines were not running and Belfast and Rosslare train services out of Dublin were also affected.
 The main runway at Dublin Airport closed due to snow and ice for most of the day.

 The extreme weather was reminiscent of the winter storms of 2009/2010, which were the worst in recent Irish history.
-Met Éireann said the areas worst affected by the overnight snow were eastern parts of Leinster, Donegal and Connacht and said the bad weather was expected to last for up to a week, with depths of up to 10 cm in places.
+Met Éireann said the areas worst affected by the overnight snow were eastern parts of Leinster, County Donegal and Connacht and said the bad weather was expected to last for up to a week, with depths of up to 10 cm in places.
 Met Éireann put a weather warning in place and more snow for the counties in the east, north and north west.
 They also put a gale and small craft warning in effect.